 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term care residents that experienced functional improvements.
+This datapoint measures the percent of short-term residents who saw functional improvements.

 Nearby Hospitals